ahmad1284/ahmad1284.github.io/README.md

-# Welcome
+# Welcome to the blog

-This is my personal blog
+This is the old blog imported here.

-# Running it

-1. Clone / Download it
-2. Run `npm install`
-3. Run `npm start`
+It was initially at https://ahmad1284.github.io/ahmad